-An element of our business strategy includes potentially partnering with pharmaceutical, biotechnology and other companies to obtain assistance for the development and potential commercialization of our product candidates, including the cash and other resources we need for such development and potentially commercialization.
-We intend to enter into potential strategic partnerships with third parties to develop and commercialize our product candidates, including, as discussed elsewhere in this prospectus supplement, our planned development of cenderitide.
+A key element of our short-term viability and long-term success includes potentially partnering with pharmaceutical, biotechnology and other companies to obtain assistance for the development and potential commercialization of our product candidates, including the cash and other resources we need for such development and potentially commercialization.
+We intend to enter into potential strategic partnerships with third parties to develop and commercialize our product candidates, including, as discussed elsewhere in this report, our planned development of cenderitide.
 We also intend to enter into strategic partnerships to commercialize our product candidates that are intended for larger markets, and we may enter into strategic partnerships for product candidates that are targeted toward specialty markets.
 We face significant competition in seeking appropriate strategic partners, and these potential strategic partnerships can be intricate and time consuming to negotiate and document.
-In addition, the early development stage of our product candidates strategic partnerships on acceptable terms, or at all.
-We are unable to predict when, if ever, we will enter into any potential strategic partnerships for our product candidate, reduce or delay its development program, delay its potential commercialization, reduce the scope of our sales or marketing activities or undertake development or commercialization activities at our own expense.
-In addition, we will need to obtain substantial additional capital, which may not be available to us on acceptable terms, or at all.
-If we do not have sufficient funds, we will not be able to bring our product candidates to market and generate product candidates to us on acceptable terms, or at all.
-If we do not have sufficient funds, we will not be able to bring our product candidates to market and generate product revenue.
+In addition, the early development stage of our product candidates may make it more difficult for us to identify and secure a strategic partner because of the additional risks inherent in early stage technologies.
+We may not be able to negotiate strategic partnerships on acceptable terms, or at all.
+We are unable to predict when, if ever, we will enter into any potential strategic partnerships because of the numerous risks and uncertainties associated with establishing strategic partnerships.
+If we are unable to negotiate strategic partnerships for our product candidates we will be required to undertake development or commercialization activities at our own expense, for which we currently lack adequate resources.
+In addition, we will bear all the risk related to the development of that product candidate.
+If we elect to fund development or commercialization activities on our own, we will need to obtain substantial additional capital, which may not be available to us on acceptable terms, or at all.
+If we do not have sufficient funds, we